99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

 If it's an ELB it must be public, if its EC2 it can be private because there is VPC connection from ELB to EC2

 Geo restriction
-allowlist: if you are on the list of approved countries
+allowlist: if you are on the list of approved countries (we can also block using Web ACL in AWS WAF)
 blocklist prevents user fron entering from banned countries

 Signed URL / signed cookie